Social Security Disability For Musculoskeletal Disorders

 The Social Security Administration (SSA) classifies impairments into fourteen categories, including one for musculoskeletal disorders.
 This grouping includes a wide range of issues, as it covers dysfunction related to bones, tendons, ligaments, and other soft tissue.
 This can get confusing, however, because the conditions are designated based on cause, as opposed to effect.

 The best way to start your disability claim is to have a free consultation with a social security disability attorney.
-Kenneth Miller & Associates knows how the system works, and can help you understand your own case better.
+Miller Disability Law, P.C. knows how the system works, and can help you understand your own case better.
 Each claim is unique, and we will take time with yours, and help you get the benefits you have earned.

 Types of Musculoskeletal Disorders